marcodelapierre/illumina-nf/README.md

 The flag `-profile` allows to select the appropriate profile for the machine in use, Zeus in this case.
 The flag `--slurm_account` sets your Pawsey account to run on Zeus.

-After blasting and identifying reference sequences of interest, mapping of input reads against these sequences can be performed, providing the sequence IDs via the flag `--seqs` (comma separated list):
+After blasting and identifying reference sequences of interest, mapping of input reads against these sequences can be performed, providing the sequence IDs via the flag `--seqs` (case insensitive, comma separated list):

 ```
 nextflow run marcodelapierre/illumina-nf \